spotinst/help/src/docs/wave/getting-started/README.md

 The name of the bucket will be: `spark-history-[cluster name from yaml file]`

-When you submit a Spark application you can set the following annotation on the driver pod: `wave.spot.io/synceventlogs=true`.
+When you submit a Spark application to the cluster you can set the following annotation on the driver pod: `wave.spot.io/synceventlogs=true`.
 The driver pod will get a second container that writes event logs to S3.
 When the Spark application completes, there should be a new file in your S3 bucket subdirectory.

 ## Submit Spark Application with Spark-submit

 Try out the system by using spark-submit to initiate a job in cluster mode.
 This example runs the trivial “spark-pi” computation that is included in the [Spark GitHub repository](https://github.com/apache/spark/blob/master/examples/src/main/java/org/apache/spark/examples/JavaSparkPi.java).
 You will also need the Kubernetes master API endpoint.

-Usually, your Spark Scala code is included in the Docker image that you are using.
+Usually, your Spark code is included in the Docker image that you are using.
 In this case, a Spark-3.0.0 Docker image is hosted in a public NetApp repository.
 You can run one of the Spark examples found there.

 The Wave installation is configured with namespace `spark-jobs` and a serviceAccount `spark` that has the required Kubernetes access rights.
 Enter the following: